standardconnect/xls-37d/proposal/DRAFT.md

 | Size (bits)      | 256                                                              |
 | Sample           | 1C0FA22BBF5D0A8A7A105EB7D0AD7A2532863AA48584493D4BC45741AEDC4826 |

-At the time of writing, a ledger index is 8 digits ( 3.5 bytes, or 28 bits) holding around 120 transactions (1 byte or 8 bits).
-This would equate to a 4.5 byte or 36 bit representation.
+At the time of writing, a ledger index is 8 digits (28 bits) holding around 120 transactions (8 bits).
+This would approximate to a 36 bit allocation.

-Table 1-2.
+#### Table 1-2.
 Ledger & Transaction Index Chacteristics

 | Ledger Index |          |     | Transaction Index |         |
 | ------------ | -------- | --- | ----------------- | ------- |